JaanJanno/Georivals/README.md

 	2. Lülita USB debugging telefonis sisse. (http://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909)
 6. Kui soovid Android emulaatorit kasutada:
 	1. Vali Android Virtual Device Manager.
-	2. Loo uus seade, valides Target'iks 'Google APIs - API Level 19' ja RAM'iks 256.
+	2. Loo uus seade, valides Target'iks 'Google APIs - API Level 19', RAM'iks 256 ja märgi "Use Host GPU".
 Muu võid vabal valikul valida.
 7. Vajuta Run > Run as Android application.
 8. Vali omale sobiv seade (oma telefon või emulaator) ja vajuta OK.
 9. Kui oled kõiki samme õigesti järginud, peaks programm nüüd käivituma.

 ## In English
 'Vallutajad' is a mobile application, which combines entertainment, sport, tactical thinking and cleverness.
 It is a tactical war game where you lead armies, send them to war and defend your home.
-But in order for you to be ruler of the provinces and gather soldiers, you need to visit them regularly.
+But in order for you to be the ruler of the provinces and have enough soldiers, you need to visit the regions regularly.